vlamai/vlanot/src/_log.md

 ### TAP

-TAP is the recommended pattern for asynchronous programming in .NET.
-It uses the Task and Task<T> types and the async and await keywords to represent asynchronous operations.
-The async and await keywords provide a convenient syntax for writing asynchronous code without manually manipulating threads.
-The Task and Task<T> types are abstractions that represent operations running in the background.
+witch use `Task` and `Task<T>` to represent asynchronous operations and used single operation to represent asynchronous operations.